When you talk about on-page SEO, most common methods are meta tags and keywords density.

 There was a time, where it was easy to rank higher using spammy, keyword stuffing.
 Then, Google released Panda algorithm in 2011, and it changed everything.
 It mainly focuses on content quality.
 If you have good content you can expect to rank higher.
 Panda algorithm is now a part of Core algorithm, and Google is updating it regularly.

-This on page SEO techniques will help you to boost SEO performance of your website.
-If you have more things to add or have anything to add, please let us know in comment.
+If you have more things to add or have anything to add, please let us know in the comment section.